What is ISNA Function in Excel?

 This will be much clearer from the following examples explained in the next section

-How to Use Excel ISNA Function?
+How to Use the ISNA Function in Excel? (with Examples)

 In this section, we will understand the uses of the ISNA function and will look at a few examples with the help of actual data.
 The ISNA function is really easy to use, and as explained in the previous section, it uses only one mandatory parameter.